Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 ### 2.4.5 (PROGRAM) Computing the Dimensional Weight of a Box

-Shipping companies don'e especially like boxes that are larger but very light, since they take up valuable space in a truck or airplane.
+Shipping companies don't especially like boxes that are larger but very light, since they take up valuable space in a truck or airplane.
 In fact, companies often charge extra for such a box, basing the fee on its volume instead of its weight.
 In the United States, the usual method is to divide the volume by 166 (the allowable number of cubic inches per pound).
 If this number--the box's "dimensional" or "volumetric" weight--exceeds its actual weight, the shipping fee is based on the dimensional weight.
 (The 166 divisor is for international shipments; the dimensional weight of a domestic shipment is typically calculated using 194 instead).

 Let's say that you've been hired by a shipping company to write a program that computes the dimensional weight of a box.
 Since you're new to C, you decide to start off by writing a program that calculates the dimensional weight of a particular box that's `12" x 10" x 8"`.
 Division is represented by `/` in C, so the obvious way to compute the dimensional weight would be